marcopennekamp/lore/spec/02-types.md

 ### Component Types

-**Component types** describe values that have a specific component.
+A **component type** describes an arbitrary entity that has a specific component.
+The type reasons only about having that one specific component; all other components and types belonging to the actual entity are unknown to the component type.

 ##### Abstractness